-It's the first question most people ask when planning a London move: should I hire a man and van or a removal company?
-The honest answer depends on the size of your move, your budget, and how much you value convenience versus cost.
+It's the first question most people ask when planning a London move: should I hire a man with a van or a removal company?
+They are genuinely different products rather than cheap and expensive versions of the same thing, and the honest answer depends on the size of your move, your budget, and how much you value convenience versus cost.
 As a London removal company that does both, here's a genuinely unbiased breakdown — including when we'd tell you to choose the other option.

 Side-by-Side Comparison